 Historically Black Colleges articulated a similar vision in its brief, recapturing the history of racial discrimination in higher education from slavery to our days and connecting it to the interest in diversity by stating that “student body diversity—remains as compelling today . . . [because] [r]espondents and other top schools have yet to achieve that goal and thereby enable students of all races to participate fully and equally in academic life.”

 The egalitarian alternative was powerful and eventually proved persuasive for the minority opinions in SFFA—which, however, remained minority opinions.
 The dominant values that the vast majority amici attributed to diversity specifically, and to affirmative action more broadly, were utilitarian, as my algorithmic analysis confirms.
-I used the Keyness function to identify words that were unusually frequent in the SFFA amici briefs in comparison to the amici briefs submitted to the Court in the two previous affirmative action cases that I examined.
+I used the keyness function to identify words that were unusually frequent in the SFFA amici briefs in comparison to the amici briefs submitted to the Court in the two previous affirmative action cases that I examined.
 The words innovation and benefits occurred with unusual frequency in the SFFA amici briefs in support of the universities, in comparison to both the Michigan and Fisher amici briefs.
-Similarly, the collocates analysis showed that benefits was the most likely word to appear in a seven-word proximity to diversity in the SFFA amici briefs.
+Similarly, the collocates analysis showed that benefits was the word most likely to appear in a seven-word proximity to diversity in the SFFA amici briefs.
 Other words likely to appear in proximity to diversity in the SFFA amicus briefs were racial, educational, achieve, profession, innovation, and business.
 This analysis confirms that while some amici made an egalitarian case for affirmative action, the SFFA amici’s overwhelmingly dominant plea for diversity was utilitarian.

 How Diversity Could Have Gone Right but Did Not – Interim Summary